Fashion show: Inclusivity

 Fashion shows have historically been exclusive, featuring predominantly young, thin, tall, and Eurocentric models.
 Over the past decade, the industry has shifted toward broader representation.
 Vogue, an influential fashion institution, has long marginalized bodies outside the conventional sample sizes.
 According to their most recent report, runway representation of nonwhite models increased from about 15% in 2015 to over 40% by 2023 at many fashion weeks.
 In 2015, plus-size and curve models accounted for less than 1% of runway appearances.
 Between 2022 and 2023, around 6% of models were larger than US size 0–2.
-In the Spring/Summer 2026 season, out of 9,038 looks, 97.1% were straight-size (US 0–4), 2.0% were mid-size (US 6–12), and 0.9% were plus-size (US 14+).
+In the Spring/Summer 2026 season, less than 1% of models were plus-size (US 14+).
 This represents roughly a 9% increase in plus-size representation on catwalks over the past ten years.

 Casting models that are larger than size 4 remains challenging for brands as they typically cast shows only days in advance, and models must fit into existing sample sizes.
 Casting larger models requires planning and producing various sample sizes, which is costly.
 Even when designers create inclusive collections, retailers often purchase only the smaller sizes.

 Some designers, such as Christian Siriano, Chromat, and Collina Strada, have cast plus-size, transgender, nonbinary, disabled, and racially diverse models on the runway.
 Brands including Savage X Fenty, Tommy Hilfiger (Adaptive), Mugler, and Pyer Moss have expanded representation by featuring models of diverse ages, abilities, genders, and cultural backgrounds.